top of page

 Basic Information

 CHEM 110 is a relatively hard Chemistry paper but does establish a lot of groundwork for further studies in the medical field.
 There is a lot of content and concepts to learn and a wealth of past papers with tricky questions to practice with.
-The course coordinator uploaded past papers along with their answers in 2019 so doing those papers provided good practice.
+The course coordinator uploaded past papers along with their answers in 2023 so doing those papers provided good practice.

-Throughout the semester, you also need to complete a Science in the Media assignment, which will look at how chemistry (and science more broadly) is reported in the media, and explore the implications of good and bad science.
+Throughout the semester, you also need to complete a Science in the Media assignment, which will look at how chemistry (and science more broadly) is reported in the media, and explore the implications of good and bad science communication.
 The Science in the Media assignment is supported by a series of online modules which you are expected to work through at your own pace.
 Each module is associated with a quiz or written activity on Canvas, these contribute points towards your final assignment mark.
 Try your best not to leave this to the last minute as it can be a bit tedious trying to write it all the night before.

 Laboratory Component